 The emergence of word processing software as a 3rd party application changed the economics of the business model.
 The first one is the economies of scale advantage.
-Due to the zero cost of copying software, and negligible cost in distribution, word processing software producers started experiencing high scale advantage.
+Due to the zero cost of copying software, and negligible cost in distribution, word processing software producers started experiencing a high scale advantage.
 Hence the competition began in R&D for adding and also improving features for increasing the appeal of the application to a growing number of customers.

 The next one is the economies of scope advantage.
-Smart producers found that the offering of complementary software applications like a spreadsheet would create the economy of scope advantage.
+Smart producers found that the offering of complimentary software applications like a spreadsheet would create the economy of scope advantage.
 Moreover, ease of data and also how to use knowledge sharing offered the opportunity of exploiting the externality effect.
 As there was no limit to exploit these three factors, the word processing industry was bound to be the target of getting monopolized–due to the natural tendency of monopoly.

 On the one hand, PC was getting increasing popularity, reaching every office desk, and even household.
-On the other hand, it happened to be that the dominant operating system provider got involve in word process software.
+On the other hand, it happened to be that the dominant operating system provider got involved in word process software.
 Hence, Microsoft got an upper hand.
 Microsoft aggressively started investing in R&D to add all conceivable features to Microsoft Word and develop complementary applications like Excel for leveraging economies of scope.
-Moreover, the Microsoft Word development team also got the first-hand experience about the future direction of Windows.
+Moreover, the Microsoft Word development team also got a first-hand experience about the future direction of Windows.
 In a nutshell, Microsoft’s technology insights and business strategy led to the monopolization of the word processing industry by exploiting the economies of scale, scope, and externality effects.

 Unfolding software-centric business model transformation

-As it has been explained, the word processing emerged through the invention of the mechanical machine.
+As it has been explained, word processing emerged through the invention of the mechanical machine.
 Over the century, it kept improving.
 At any point in time, there were dozens of producers of this machine all across the world.
 The major discontinuity came with the emergence of offering word processing applications as standalone software instead of a dedicated machine.
 This discontinuity was accentuated with the rapid quality improvement and cost reduction of PC, leading to accelerated diffusion.
 Hence, this development triggered a startup rush in offering word processing software on the PC.

 However, economies of scale, scope, and externality changed the underlying competition dynamics.
 Due to these effects, the natural tendency of monopoly became the word processing industry’s inherent characteristic.
-Subsequently, Microsoft capitalized this attribute and emerged as the global monopoly in offering a word processing application.
+Subsequently, Microsoft capitalized on this attribute and emerged as the global monopoly in offering a word processing application.
 This success also led to making Bill Gates the richest person in the world.

 Like word processing, the mobile handset also emerged as the hardware product in the mid-1980s.
 Over the years, software-centric components started growing.
 Apple took advantage of it by increasing the role of software further.
-By capitalizing economies of scale, scope, and externality effects, like Microsoft, Apple has also succeeded to monopolize the high-end smartphone industry.
+By capitalizing on economies of scale, scope, and externality effects, like Microsoft, Apple has also succeeded to monopolize the high-end smartphone industry.